Pitu/Magane/README.md

 By injecting the script into Discord it will automatically pull a curated list of sticker packs from [lolisafe](https://lolisafe.moe) and add them to your Discord client.
 After that a heart button will appear in your message bar where you'll be able to see all the stickers!

 ### Can I make this permanent?
 You can!
 Currently the best way to get this up and running is by using [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases) .
-Make sure to head to the [Magane website](https://magane.moe) for instructions on how to install it:
+Make sure to head to the [Magane website](https://magane.moe) for instructions on how to install it.
+If you have another injector already set up and running you could theoretically just feed it the Magane script and see if it works:
 ```
 https://raw.githubusercontent.com/Pitu/Magane/master/dist/magane.min.js
 ```